Diem0n/aura/README.md

 To run this project, you will need to have the following on your machine:

-- openweather current weather api key
+- openweather current weather api key (optional feature can be turned off)
 - yarn or npm

 ### 🚀 Quick start